Jaeyun-Song/jaeyun-song.github.io/_pages/about.md

 I'm a Ph.D student at <a href="https://mli.kaist.ac.kr/" style="color: #000; text-decoration:none">**Machine Learning and Intelligence Lab (MLILAB)**</a> in KAIST, under the supervision of <a href="https://sites.google.com/site/yangeh/" style="color: #000; text-decoration: none;">**Prof. Eunho Yang**</a>.

 My research goal is to enhance privacy preservation and robustness in the training and inference of large generative models.
 Initially, I focused on addressing robustness challenges, such as class imbalance (ICLR'22, ICML'22), structural noise in GNNs (ICML'23), and the dataset bias (NeurIPS'24).
-Recently, my work has shifted toward advancing privacy-preserving machine learning, where I proposed an efficient private inference method for large diffusion models.
+Recently, my work has shifted toward advancing privacy-preserving machine learning, where I proposed an efficient private inference method for large diffusion models and large language models.
 My current research aims to develop an efficient private inference method for large language models.

 ## Education
 - **Ph.D.** in Graduate School of AI, <a href="https://www.kaist.ac.kr/en/" style="color: #000; text-decoration: none;">**Korea Advanced Institute of Science and Technology (KAIST)**</a>, <font size="3">Mar.
 2021 - Present</font>